 What You Need to Know About Mandatory Employee Insurance

 Are you an employer in Singapore?
 If so, it's important to know that the Ministry of Manpower (MOM) requires certain mandatory employee insurance, such as work injury compensation (WIC) insurance.
 According to the Work Injury Compensation Act (WICA), employees can file a claim if they are injured in a work accident or contract a disease due to their job.
-Here's what you need to know about WIC insurance:
+In 2020, MOM has updated the WICA for a simpler and more efficient claims process.
+Here are some important updates you should know about:

 As a business owner, you are mandated to purchase WIC Insurance for certain employees.
 From 1st April 2021 onwards, all non-manual employees earning up to $2,600 per month would require WIC insurance.